StanislavParovoy/Real-Time-Accent-Conversion/README.md

 TODO

-### TODOs
+### Improvements

-Need more features from original audio when training IAM, so it loses less of the original cadence. (experimenting with f0)
+[TODO] Integrate [SPICE](https://tfhub.dev/google/spice/2) with IAM training (2.2) so it loses less of the original cadence.

-Train a LM on asr features to improve its accuracy (dealing with mispronouciation).
+[TODO] Train a LM on asr features to improve its accuracy (dealing with mispronouciation).

-Speaker embedding calculation should run in parallel to IAM.
+[TODO] Speaker embedding and its weight / bias calculation should run in parallel to IAM.

 ### Notes